filip-codes/breeze-nuxt/README.md

 ```

 > Note: Currently, we recommend using `localhost` during local development of your backend and frontend to avoid CORS "Same-Origin" issues.

-## Inspiration
-This project was inspired by the [Breeze Nuxt.js](https://github.com/laravel/breeze-next) project.
-Have fun!

 ## License